NREL/pysam/docs/GettingStarted.rst

 Installation
 ************
 PySAM for Python 3.5 to 3.8, as NREL-PySAM, is available on PyPi.
 It is also available on Anaconda for MacOSX up to 3.8 and on Windows and Linux up to 3.7.
-NREL-PySAM-stubs is the stub file package providing auto-completion features.

 To install from PyPi::